barravince/slackware/README.md

 The packages are located in the /tmp folder once succesfully compiled and built.

 "SlackBuild Automate" does not help the user with dependencies as those would still have to be manually managed by the system administrator, as in the usual Slackware manner.
+There are other tools which have been developed and maintained for a long time, such as Sbotools (https://pink-mist.github.io/sbotools/), which also automatically solve dependencies .

 The script will ask the user for three things : the package name, the link of the SlackBuilds archive, and the link of the actual software sources.
 Those three things must be obtained from the https://slackbuilds.org/ website.